GrHalbgott/index-calculator/README.md

 ## Cleaning up

-If finished with multiple analyses, you can empty ./results/  and delete temporary used files from ./data/. <br/>
+If finished with multiple analyses, you can empty `./results/` and delete temporary used files from `./data/.` <br/>
-**Make sure to save any results you want to keep to another location!** <br/>
+**Make sure to save any results you want to keep to another location BEFORE executing the following command!** <br/>

 To do a cleanup, call:
 ```
 $ python src/cleanup.py